Lighthouse Vision

 Meibomian gland dysfunction

 Meibomian gland dysfunction (MGD) is a common cause of dry eye disease.
-The meibomian glands are in the eyelids and are responsible for producing the oily layer of the tear film, which helps to prevent the evaporation of the tears.
+The meibomian glands are in the eyelids and are responsible for producing the oily layer of the tear film, which helps to prevent tear evaporation.
 When these glands become blocked or malfunction, they can no longer produce the necessary oily layer, causing the tears to evaporate too quickly.

 Symptoms of MGD can include eye discomfort, redness, a feeling of grittiness, and a sensation of burning or stinging.
 In severe cases, MGD can also lead to thickened, irregular eyelid margins and the formation of meibomian cysts (chalazions).